sarahmhetzel/csc470-fall2023/assignments/final/README.md

 ## A timeline of what you need to accomplish and by when to complete your game on time:

-Friday, December 1st: Design Document completed
+### Friday, December 1st:
+Design Document completed, begin working on unity project.

-Tuesday, December 5th: Get the game working with the character able to move around and the scene designed, begin to work on scripts to get the character to collect the pieces to the spaceship.
+### Tuesday, December 5th:
+Get the game working with the character able to move around and the scene designed, begin to work on scripts to get the character to collect the pieces to the spaceship.

-Friday, December 8th: Finish the aspect of the game that allows the player to pick up the pieces of the spaceship, begin to implement the oxygen tank system.
+### Friday, December 8th:
+Finish the aspect of the game that allows the player to pick up the pieces of the spaceship, begin to implement the oxygen tank system.

-Final Due Date, December 15th: project completed
+### Final Due Date, December 15th:
+Project completed.